-Members of the Layia genus are bushy hardy annuals that reach an height of 45 to 60 cm.
+Members of the Layia genus are bushy hardy annuals that reach an height of 45 to 60 cm (18 to 24 inches).

 They carry yellow daisy-like flowers and have a foliage of greyish green.

 Layia bloom from the end of spring through to autumn The common names for Layia include Tidy tips.

 Tidy tips should be sown following the last frost of spring, or in late summer for a late bloom in warm climates.
 Sow at a depth of 3 mm (1/8 inch).

 Layia plants such as Tidy tips can grow in either a sunny or partially shaded location that has good drainage.

 Tidy tips has a preference for a light soil of pH 5 to 8.